Brianracole/azure-network-protocols/README.md

 <h2>Operating Systems Used </h2>

-- Windows 10 (21H2)
+- Windows 10 (22H2)
-- Ubuntu Server 20.04
+- Ubuntu Server 22.04

 <h2>High-Level Steps</h2>

 - Deploy Two Virtual Machines in Azure
 - Configure and Test NSGs
-- Inspect Network Traffic with Wireshark
+- Inspect Network Traffic with Wireshark and observe the ICMP, SSH, DHCP, DNS, and RDP traffic
-- Analyze the Effect of NSG Rule Changes
+- Configured and tested the NSG Rule Changes

 <h2>Actions and Observations</h2>